Electrical and Electronic Engineering

 Projects

-- Project 1: Plotting continuous-time, discrete-time, and Fourier transformed signals.
+- Project 1: Plot continuous-time, discrete-time, and Fourier transformed signals.

-- Project 2: Verifying the Paley Wiener theory, properties of Fourier transform, and the Nyquist-Shannon sampling theorem.
+- Project 2: Verify the Paley Wiener theory, properties of Fourier transform, and the Nyquist-Shannon sampling theorem.

 - Project 3:

-- Restoring the music signal* sampled at 4000 Hz to the original signal using a low-pass filter (LPF).
+- Restore the music signal* sampled at 4000 Hz to the original signal using a low-pass filter (LPF).

-- Removing noise from a music signal** using an LPF.
+- Remove noise from a music signal** using an LPF.

-- Project 4: Verifying Fourier transform, Laplace transform, and z-transform on different examples.
+- Project 4: Verify Fourier transform, Laplace transform, and z-transform on different examples.

 2. BScElectricity & Magnetism (1)